 At Bespoke Diamonds, we specialise in making bespoke engagement rings.
 Our designer can help you bring an idea for your dream engagement ring to life.
 Once you’re happy with the proposed design, we can begin production right here in Dublin.
 Most custom-made engagement rings are ready for collection within three to four weeks.

 The latest engagement ring trends are certainly one factor to think about when choosing the perfect ring for your loved one.
 But there are other things to consider too:

-A solitaire engagement ring features just one diamond in the centre, making it a subtle and sophisticated choice for a bride that prefers the beauty of simplicity.
-While round cut diamonds are often chosen for solitaire rings, you can also experiment with other shapes like the oval cut, princess cut and pear cut.
+A solitaire engagement ring features just one diamond in the centre.
+This makes it a subtle and sophisticated choice for a bride that prefers the beauty of simplicity.
+While round cut diamonds are often chosen for solitaire rings, you can also experiment with other shapes.
+Common options include like the oval cut, princess cut and pear cut.

 For inspiration, check out these elegant solitaire engagement rings that will measure up in the fashion stakes not just now, but well into the future too.

 Share this post